carince/bloxflip-autogambler/docs/2_CONFIG.md

     auth: Your Bloxflip token

     bet: {
+        game: "roulette" or "crash"
+            Game you want to bet on
+        tries:
-        tries: How many times your balance will be divided to 2
+            How many times your balance will be divided to 2
+        starting_bet:
-        starting_bet: Custom starting bet tries will be ignored if this is set
+            Custom starting bet tries will be ignored if this is set
+        crash_autocashout:
-        auto_cashout: At what multiplier you want to cashout }
+            At what multiplier you want to cashout (only works in crash)
+        roulette_color: "purple", "red", or "yellow"
+            Color to bet on ( only works in )
+    }

     rain: {